mog3n/SmartCameraBackup/README.md

 You'll need this to access your Google Photos account.

 Go to: https://developers.google.com/photos/library/guides/get-started and click on "Enable the Google Photos API".
 Follow the instructions to create a Google Cloud account and enable the Photos API.

+You will be calling from a `web server` and using the redirect url `http://localhost:42069/auth`

-At the end, you'll be prompted with a `client id` and `client secret`.
+At the end,
+you'll be prompted with a `client id` and `client secret`.

 Once you have everything setup, you'll want to write down the `client id` and `client secret`.